bozso/orb_prop/README.md

 For that we use the implementation of the SGP4 model that can be downloaded here:
 (http://celestrak.com/software/tskelso-sw.asp).
 The numerical integrator is under development and can be accessed from this repository.
-The codes use the SGP librabry for setting the initial parameters of integration.
+The codes use the SGP library
+for setting the initial parameters of integration.

 ## Input of the integrator

-Prameter file should look like this:
+Parameter file should look like this:
 step day model
 orbital elements